swaraj7/ShareBox/README.md

 <br>
   Simply send a valid POST request to URL shown below.
   <br>  http://www.shareboxes.herokuapp.com/id/submit
-  user has to give input in following format as a dictionary object<br>
+  <br>user has to give input in following format as a dictionary object<br>
   <br>
     snippet_name: \<unique name for your snippet> <br>
     snippet_format: \<extenssion of your code snippet eg- .py, .cpp, .php etc> <br>